How to Train Your Dragon (novel series): Related books

 Cowell published the supplementary spin-off stories as part of the series: The Day of the Dreader is a short story published in 2012 and the novella How to Train Your Viking was published as part of World Book Day 2006 and is claimed to be written by the dragon Toothless and translated by Cowell.
 Both of these titles were published in the US as part of the May 2014 How to Train Your Dragon Special Edition: With Brand New Short Stories! paperback movie tie-in edition.
 A picture book, Hiccup the Seasick Viking published in 2000, is not considered a part of the series despite featuring the same character of Hiccup.
 An illustrative guide to the dragon world, titled The Incomplete Book of Dragons, was released in June 2014 (in the US it is titled The Complete Book of Dragons).
 How to Train Your Hogfly was published as a short story in How to Train Your Dragon's 20th anniversary edition in 2023.
 When the Windwalker Changed was published as part of How to Train Your Dragon: Dragon Tales Collection (2024).
-A spin-off series, How to Train Your Dragon School was first published in 2025.
+A spin-off series, How to Train Your Dragon School, set between A Hero's Guide to Deadly Dragons and How to Ride a Dragon's Storm, was first published in 2025.
 Cowell cites the Scottish Inner Hebrides islands and stories of Scandinavian Scotland as inspirations for the book.